ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 ##### Avro Consumer
 The Kafka implementation of Ballerina currently supports Avro deserialization only for generic records.
-The Consumer will return `kafka:AvroGenericRecord` with the data received from Avro.
+The Consumer will return a `kafka:AvroGenericRecord` with the data received from Avro.

 The following is a sample consumer.